Harness the Power of AI

 Grow your career, your network and your business acumen all from the comfort of your home with the DevSecOps Dojo from Cloud Underground.

-The DevSecOps Dojo is a free, ongoing entrepreneurial development program led by Cloud Underground COO Nato Riley that offers continuous training in cloud-native technology and artificial intelligence to help members grow personally and professionally.
+The DevSecOps Dojo is a free, ongoing entrepreneurial development program led by Cloud Underground Chief Science Officer Nato Riley that offers continuous training in cloud-native technology and artificial intelligence to help members grow personally and professionally.

 Using Cloud Underground’s proprietary AI engine named Augustus, members’ LinkedIn profiles and our private Discord server, DevSecOps Dojo teaches users how to automate their brands — and ultimately, their lives.

 The best way to learn automation is to get hands-on.
 For this reason, participants will join the Cloud Underground movement powered by AI Augustus and receive weekly information and tasks to grow their audience insight data sets, learn to work with that data and utilize that data to grow professionally.

 The DevSecOps Dojo focuses on three-year business cycles for education and is therefore meant for long-term thinkers and planners who are seeking to build and refine skills for years to come.
 Like martial arts, personal development is a life-long practice!